-So, you can immediately see that the partial derivative of the tension in the string is 0; there is no external force in the in the longitudinal direction of the string.
-So, therefore, this is our equation for the tension, which implies the tension is a constant.
-So, if the tension is a constant, then our equation of motion reduces to...
-Here we consider that the there is no force even in the transverse direction.
-So, so we see in this slide that the equation of motion is given by these box equations, so this is an equation for a uniform taut string with no external forces.
-(Refer Slide Time: 24:50)
+So you can immediately see that the partial derivative of the tension in the string is zero.
+So there is no external force in the longitudinal direction of the string.
+So therefore this is our equation for the tension which implies that tension is a constant.
+So if the tension is a constant then our equation of motion reduced to this.
+Here we consider that there is no force even in the transverse direction.

+So we see in the slide that the equation of motion is given by this box, equation so, this is the equation for a uniform taut string with no external forces.